-The lost city of Atlantis was said to be the world’s first advanced civilization and a powerful kingdom.
-Most people think of Atlantis as a highly technologically advanced civilization with space travel, automobiles, and submarines.
+The lost city of Atlantis was said to be the world’s first advanced civilization and powerful kingdom.
+Most people consider Atlantis a highly technologically advanced civilization with space travel, automobiles, and submarines.
 Legend said 12000 years ago, and it disappeared suddenly in a single day and night.
 The theories of its location range from the coast of Ireland to the Azores Islands.

 5 Books About Atlantis

 Atlantis is a fictional place that is famous for fantasy storytelling.
 Most of the underwater-based movies and books follow Atlantis.
 The famous character Aquaman is also based on Atlantis’ civilization and culture.
 The ancient Greek philosopher Plato wrote the first book about Atlantis around 360 BCE.
 The book is called “Timaeus,” a dialogue between several characters, including Socrates, Critias, and Timaeus.
 They discuss the nature of the universe and the story of Atlantis.

 As a fiction lover, I found many books that talk about it.
 So I’m going to discuss the top 5 books about Atlantis.
 Let’s start!

 1. Fingerprints of the Gods: The Quest Continues

 Fingerprints of the Gods is a fantastic source of ancient architecture, ancestors, and civilizations.
 The author clearly shows how ancient civilizations were obsessed with time cycles in this book.
 That is reflected in their texts and stories and their architecture.

 Graham Hancock is considered an expert on this.
 This book has nothing to do with sound healing or anything like that.
 He doesn’t even mention a tuning for music that also reflects these numbers.
 He says if we measure the base perimeter of the Great Pyramids of Giza and multiply it by 43,200, we get the Earth’s equatorial circumference.